Manwe-777/tool-db/README.md

 Since anyone can join a federated server swarm to help growing the network we use cryptography (basic public and private key authenthication and signature validation) to ensure all messages are coming from the real authors of the data that they intend to modify; this way by joining a swarm all peers in it can help validate without even having full data; even a new server peer can help, because all information is stored on each message and we dont rely on any centralized database to fetch users data.

 Please check the [chain-swarm](https://github.com/Manwe-777/chain-swarm) repository to see how a federated server swarm would look like, Tool Db only handles the connection and messaging between peers, but it does not have any logic for peer discovery.
-We do that using [discovery-channel](https://www.npmjs.com/package/discovery-channel), but you can use any DHT solution you want! even WebRTC between browsers could work.
+We do that using [discovery-channel](https://www.npmjs.com/package/discovery-channel), but you can use any DHT/networking solution you want! even WebRTC between browsers works using the `toolDbWebrtc` transport.

 # Future work

 While the database is currently functioning as expected, there are many things that could be added or improved to make it even better!

-[ ] Use a common web3 format for users identity, or a more standarized key pair.
+- Use a common web3 format for users identity, or a more standarized key pair.
-[ ] Allow messages encryption, add methods for Elliptic Curves, shared keys, etc.
+- Allow messages encryption, add methods for Elliptic Curves, shared keys, etc.
-[ ] Allow adding Noise/encryption to connections (probably based on the ECC) [ ]
+- Allow adding Noise/encryption to connections (probably based on the ECC?)

 ## Base usage